 Bella is a very stable lady who knows exactly that she is the boss.
 Anyone who doesn’t notice this quickly enough could be in for an educational kick.
 We are talking about horse hierarchy here, because otherwise, she is quite considerate towards humans, but still a bit insecure sometimes towards strangers.
 She is a gentle and affectionate lady who loves to be petted and certainly loves treats.

 At the moment she is not yet in “the bigger” herd, as there are mostly elderly horses who already have their “disabled” boss (and she will not give up this position without a fight).

-When Bella arrived at the ranch, we first focused on socializing her and building trust and respect.
-We intend to train her (we don’t like the term break a horse) at the same time as Beti, who has just turned three.
+When Bella arrived at the Ranch, we first focused on her socialization and building trust and respect.
+We intend to train her (we don’t like the term “to break in” a horse) at the same time as Beti, who has just turned three.